heinrich5991/libtw2/doc/map.md

 ```

 - both Vanilla and DDNet are at `version` = 3
 - `start_layer` and `num_layers` tell you which layers belong to this group.
-Groups are not allowed to overlap
+  Groups are not allowed to overlap, however, the reference implementation has no such checks while loading.
-- the 'Game' group, which is the only one that is allowed to hold physics layers, should have every field zeroed, only `x_parallax` and `y_parallax` should each be 100 and the `name` should be "Game"
+- the 'Game' group, which is the only one that is allowed to hold physics layers, should have every field zeroed,
+  only `x_parallax` and `y_parallax` should each be 100 and the `name` should be "Game".
+  Note that the reference implementation does not verify this but instead just overwrites those values
 - all maps must have a 'Game' group, since every map must have a 'Game' layer which can only be in the 'Game' group

 Layers